 What days are cheapest to fly?
 It has been found that Tuesdays, Wednesdays, and Saturdays have the cheapest flights.

-What time of day is cheapest to fly?
+What time of day is the cheapest to fly?
 Red-eye flights (flying overnight), and early morning flights are undesirable to most so these tend to be cheaper.

 What time of year/season should I fly?
 This will vary depending on location.
 But flying outside of school holidays, and off-season can help save on costs.
 E.g. visiting Eastern Europe in Winter might be a lot cheaper than visiting in Summer.

 Flights with connections and long layover times are sometimes cheaper than direct flights.
 Just remember to check if you have to collect your luggage, and give it back in.
 If you do, you need to allow for extra time to pass through security again at your transfer airport.

 Tip: While long layers seem undesirable, they can give you time to leave the airport so you get a taster of the area you’re in.
 Just make sure you have any required visas beforehand.

 Using an alternative airport